ELLA KLIK

 Hi there,

 My research interests are interdisciplinary and range from histories of recording and storage technologies to media theory, futurity, and digitality.
 I specialize in exploring the intersection of materiality, aesthetics, and history, studying diverse media objects that retain and shape our records of the past.
-Recently, I've been particularly interested in researching and teaching about outer space and its mediation.
+Recently, my teaching and research have focused on the mediation of outer space as part of a research project funded by the Azrieli Foundation.